chanelsene/system-design-assessment/README.md

 > cd frontend

-> npm install (yoou moght have to add --legacy-peer-deps)
+> npm install (you might have to add --legacy-peer-deps)

 > npm start

-You can run test in either folder by running the following command:
+You can run tests in either folder by running the following command:

 > npm test